lorenanda/lorenanda.github.io/_posts/2022-01-27-hyperautomation-trends.md

 Going back to the questions in the introduction, we hope the information in this post helps you make a compelling case for automation in your workplace, rest assured that your investment in automation tools is worth every penny, and dare to explore the hyperautomation space.

 One more thing: 3% of hyperautomation professionals characterize their organization as having a high impact on hyperautomation governance.
 Are you going to be among them?

+> This post was originally published on the [n8n blog](https://blog.n8n.io/hyperautomation-trends/).